pturo/grab-n-read/README.md

 ## License

-My project is under Apache 2.0 license.
+My project is under BSD-2-Clause license.
 You can use some parts from my code but remember to credit me as an appreciation to my work!
 Thanks!
 Awoo!

 © 2023 Paweł "Wilczeq/Vlk" Turoń